lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ) external;
 ```

 **Direct guardian calls.** `pauseDeposits` and `unvetSigningKeys` also support a path where a guardian calls DSM **directly**, authorizing the action via `msg.sender` instead of a relayed signature.
-Under delegation this path must accept the `DelegationContract` as `msg.sender` — i.e. the delegatee dispatches the call through the contract's `execute()` (push), so DSM sees `msg.sender == DelegationContract` and authorizes it as the registered guardian.
+Under delegation this path must accept the `DelegationContract` as `msg.sender` — i.e. the delegate dispatches the call through the contract's `execute()` (push), so DSM sees `msg.sender == DelegationContract` and authorizes it as the registered guardian.
 In other words, these two methods support both integration styles: pull (relayed `GuardianSignature` verified via the guardian's ERC-1271 `isValidSignature`) and push (`msg.sender` is the guardian's `DelegationContract`). `depositBufferedEther` is signature-only and has no direct path.

 **No EOA-guardian path.** The redeployed DSM does not retain the legacy ECDSA-against-an-EOA verification: every registered guardian must be a `DelegationContract`.
 There is no migration-window straddle inside a single DSM.